DanielNeedles/PowerVMCRUDforRHELorAIX/README.md

 ## INSTALL:

 The managevm.sh script is a standalone script.
 It has no real dependencies except standard Linux/UNIX commands such as curl.
 In the script for the server change the IP address (10.1.1.X), the port (5000), the user (root), and the password (PASSWORD) to the desired values.
+Also the CRUD of images isn't supported by the script.
+The image selection is currently hardcoded and should be modified to taste.

 ## TEST: